 Judge Susan Craighead / Racist Division

-““Do you think police really are biased against African-Americans?” he asked me earnestly.
+““Do you think the police really are biased against African-Americans?” he asked me earnestly.
 One thing I observed about Utah is its homogeneity – it is full of blonde, blue-eyed families.
 No wonder this was a mystery to him.”

 [Judge Susan Craighead: The unconscious bias of white privilege – Zero Youth Detention]